Zetland Hall: Third Zetland Hall

-In 1949, the architectural firm of Leigh & Orange designed new premises for the Lodge at 1 Kennedy Road, Mid-Levels, which it still occupies.
+In 1949, the architectural firm of Leigh & Orange designed new premises for the Lodge at Inland Lot 1875, i.e. 1 Kennedy Road, Mid-Levels.
+The foundation stone of this Lodge Building was laid on 2nd April 1949 by Right Worshipful Brother Charles Bernard Brown - District Grand Master of English Constitution and Right Worshipful Brother Arthur Anderson Dand Hon.
+J.G.W. - District Grand Master of Scottish Constitution.
 This building is also known as Zetland Hall, and has become the headquarters of the District Grand Lodge of Hong Kong and the Far East (which operates as part of the United Grand Lodge of England).